Tuesday, September 6, 2022

 According to an article in The Indian Express there are over ten thousand wells in Mumbai, but more than two thousand tanker trucks steal water from these wells and sell it to residents at high prices.
 Instead of dealing with the so called "water mafia" to prevent water theft, the local government is pursuing the development of a desalination plant.

 In Thirst, Bajaj has crafted a clever, kind heroine in Minni, who like many young girls around the world, aspires to an education and often achieves it while overcoming enormous obstacles.
-The author also portrays the close-knit community that helps Minni achieve her dreams in whatever help they can offer, whether it is through meals, carrying water or sharing work.
+The author also portrays the close-knit community that helps Minni achieve her dreams in whatever way they can, whether it is through meals, carrying water or sharing work.
 Bajaj shows them to be resilient, and hard-working.

 Book Details: